-The coveted variegated monstera is one of the hottest rare plants for 2020!
+The coveted variegated monstera is one of the hottest rare plants!
 The iconic split leaves of the Monstera deliciosa are unmistakable, except rather than green, this plant’s foliage is either partially or entirely hypnotic white.
 It’s a plant commonly referred to as the Variegated Monstera, and though pictures of it populate our Instagram feeds, getting your hands on one is no easy task.

 Many plants with white variegation tend to be more delicate than their green counterparts, and the Variegated Monstera is no exception.
 Naturally, this can occur in all sorts of features, but when there’s a mutation in chlorophyll, the green pigmentation in plants, we call that chimera variegation, resulting in a mix of tissue with the chlorophyll and tissue without it, the latter resulting in shades of silver and pale yellow.
 Growing them is not only slow, but also requires a certain level of skill.
 Combine this with incredibly high demand, and you’ve got a rare plant that is going to be tough to find, and if you do find it, it will cost you!